brftherese/ircAndroid/docs/thelounge-parity.md

 - Orientation changes no longer nuke the session UI—connection form values, the active buffer, joined channel list, and composer text all survive rotation via `rememberSaveable` helpers.
 - Private/service buffer chips (Auth, ChanServ, PMs) now expose an inline close action so you can dismiss them just like in The Lounge until new activity brings them back.
 - When reconnecting to channels that advertise `draft/chathistory`, the client now issues `CHATHISTORY AFTER …` requests using the last persisted timestamp so missed messages are replayed automatically.
-- Link previews implemented client-side in `LinkPreview.kt` with Compose cards rendered in chat rows and an in-memory 10-minute cache to avoid re-fetching the same URL repeatedly.
+- Link previews implemented client-side in `LinkPreview.kt` with Compose cards rendered in chat rows, tappable thumbnails that open a pinch-to-zoom media viewer, and an in-memory 10-minute cache plus settings toggle/cache clear action.
 - Notifications + highlight badges via `NotificationHelper.kt`, `AppForeground.kt`, and the persisted mentions store.
 - Saved network profiles selectable in the connection form (profile picker Compose UI).
 - `ConnectionService.kt` keeps the socket in a foreground service backed by a persistent notification, so sessions remain alive even when the activity is backgrounded or reclaimed.